Cherreads

 Did I… choose the wrong path after all?

 I thought strength would be enough.
-That if I trained harder, fought longer, became someone no one could ignore… I'd finally be worthy.
+That if I trained harder and became someone no one could ignore… I'd finally be worthy to stand by his side.

-But even after all this after all this power, I still don't have the courage to speak the one truth that matters.
+But even after all this power, I still don't have the courage to speak what matters the most.

 I love him.